dialoguemd/covid-19/src/content/ca-ab/reporting.md

-## Who should I contact if I think I have COVID-19?
+## Alberta: Who should I contact if I think I have COVID-19?

 At the first sign of symptoms, immediately **self-isolate** and call **Health Link 811** for additional advice.